C. J. Stubbs: Washington Nationals

 On May 14, 2024, Stubbs signed a minor league contract with the Washington Nationals organization.
 He spent the remainder of the season with the Double-A Harrisburg Senators in the Eastern League, batting .207/.327/.368, and for the Triple-A Rochester Red Wings in the International League, batting .273/.500/.545.
 Stubbs played 42 games at catcher (throwing out 39% of attempted basestealers) and 12 games at first base between the two teams.
 He elected free agency following the season on November 4, but re-signed with Washington on a new minor league contract on November 28.

 During the 2025 season, Stubbs played for Harrisburg and Rochester again, and between the two affiliates he was batting a combined .148/.279/.240, and had played 53 games at catcher (throwing out 37% of attempted base stealers; second-best in the Nationals organization), seven games as a designated hitter, and three games at first base when the Nationals called him up to the major leagues on August 29, 2025.

 Stubbs made his MLB debut on the afternoon of September 1, 2025, starting against the Miami Marlins at Nationals Park in Washington, D.C.
 Nationals starting pitcher Andrew Alvarez also made his major league debut that day, making Stubbs and Alvarez the first battery-mates to make their MLB debuts together since 2023, and the first Nationals catcher and pitcher to do so since 2008.
 Known for his strong defense, Stubbs caught a shutout, becoming the first Nationals catcher to catch a shutout in his major league debut, and the first major league catcher since Sean Murphy of the Oakland A's in 2019 to catch a shutout in his MLB debut.
 The Nationals optioned Stubbs to Rochester the next day, following the signing of Jorge Alfaro.
 On October 29, Stubbs was removed from the 40-man roster and sent outright to Rochester.
-He elected free agency November 7.
+He elected free agency on November 6.

+Toronto Blue Jays

+On January 20, 2026, Stubbs signed a minor league contract with the Toronto Blue Jays.

 International career

 Stubbs played for Team Israel in the 2023 World Baseball Classic.
+He played again for Team Israel alongside his brother Garrett Stubbs in the 2026 World Baseball Classic.